|

 to the seduction of boys because of their low self-esteem.

-in toxic and abusive relationships, teenage love addicts find themselves
+involved in toxic and abusive relationships, teenage love addicts

-unable to let go.
-Love addicts, in general, cannot end even the
+find themselves unable to let go.
+Love addicts, in general, cannot

-worse relationships, and teenagers are even more susceptible to
+end even the worse relationships, and teenagers are even more susceptible

-this phenomenon.
-There is so much pressure to have a boyfriend in
+to this phenomenon.
+There is so much pressure to have a boyfriend

-addicts who have grown up in a dysfunctional home will have a high
+love addicts who have grown up in a dysfunctional home will have

-tolerance for neglect and abuse and may not even see their relationships
+a high tolerance for neglect and abuse and may not even see their

-as unhealthy.
-Even if they do, they may be too “in love”
+relationships as unhealthy.
+Even if they do, they may be too “in

-to get out.
-The “battered woman syndrome” can start
+love” to get out.
+The “battered woman syndrome”

 Course